awslabs/aws-mysql-jdbc/README.md

 ## Getting Started

 ### Minimum Requirements
-To use the AWS JDBC Driver for MySQL, it requires Amazon Corretto 8+ or Java 8+.
+You need to install Amazon Corretto 8+ or Java 8+ before using the AWS JDBC Driver for MySQL.

 ### Obtaining the AWS JDBC Driver for MySQL

 #### Direct Download
 The AWS JDBC Driver for MySQL can be installed from pre-compiled packages that can be downloaded directly from [GitHub Releases](https://github.com/awslabs/aws-mysql-jdbc/releases) or [Maven Central](https://search.maven.org/search?q=g:software.aws.rds).
-Installing the driver requires obtaining the corresponding JAR file and including it in the application's CLASSPATH.
+To install the driver, you need to obtain the corresponding JAR file and include it in the application's CLASSPATH.

 **Example - Direct Download via wget**
 ```bash